 For the purpose of this standard, the following definitions in addition to those given in IS 8849 shall apply.

+3.1 Chimneys — Chimneys for the purpose of this standard are all structures conforming to or designed according to IS 1649.

+3.2 Commissioning — Commissioning is the point of time at which the installation begins its intended service fully or partially.

+3.3 Drying — Drying according to this standard is the process by which harmful moisture is removed from the masonry.

-3.1 Furnaces — Furnace installations according to this standard are installations in which various types of fuels are burnt.
+3.4 Furnaces — Furnace installations according to this standard are installations in which various types of fuels are burnt.
 They also include the fuels and waste gas channels or pipes.

-3.2 Steam Boilers — Steam boilers are vessels or arrangements of pipes in which steam or hot water is produced.

-3.3 Industrial Kilns — Industrial kilns as per this standard are all technological process equipment in which a material is treated with heat.
+3.5 Industrial Kilns — Industrial kilns as per this standard are all technological process equipment in which a material is treated with heat.

-3.4 Chimneys — Chimneys for the purpose of this standard are all structures conforming to or designed according to IS 1649.

-3.5 Drying — Drying according to this standard is the process by which harmful moisture is removed from the masonry.

-3.6 Pre-Heating (Starting Up) — This is the process by which an installation is heated up to the service temperature.

-3.7 Commissioning — Commissioning is the point of time at which the installation begins its intended service fully or partially.

-3.8 Masonry — For the purpose of this standard, masonry shall mean all parts made of inorganic, non-metallic substances.
+3.6 Masonry — For the purpose of this standard, masonry shall mean all parts made of inorganic, non-metallic substances.
 The specifications contained in this standard for masonry apply correspondingly also for reinforced concrete, concrete and monolithic structural masses.

+3.7 Pre-Heating (Starting Up) — This is the process by which an installation is heated up to the service temperature.

+3.8 Steam Boilers — Steam boilers are vessels or arrangements of pipes in which steam or hot water is produced.

 4 GENERAL

 4.1 Newly erected masonry in furnace installations, steam boilers, industrial kilns, waste gas ducts, chimneys and also repair masonry at these installations shall be dried before they are started up either for the first time of subsequent to shut down for any reason.